Thorndon Countryside Centre

 Parking informationPlease note there is an hourly rate parking charge that goes toward the maintenance of the park.
 This is enforced by Essex County Council.
 Season tickets are available – please ask for details at the Countryside Centre.

-Various routes around the reserve with most being wheelchair friendly.
+Various routes around the park with most being wheelchair and buggy friendly.
 Please contact the visitor centre for further details.

 When to visit

 Opening timesOpen Daily 9am - 5pm (November, December & January 9am - 4pm)

 The countryside centre is managed by Essex Wildlife Trust and the Park is managed by Essex County Council in a joint venture.

 The countryside centre offers some unique gifts and books, a separate education room, refreshments and displays.
 There are regular activities for children, schools and families.
 Few areas offer such variety as Thorndon country park and its surroundings.
 Ancient woodland and historic deer parks lie close alongside recently planted woodland and a landscape of small pastures, while nearby is the high forest of Hartswood and former common land.

 Thorndon Country Park is in two parts, the northern section on a gravel ridge and the southern part on clay soil lower down.
 The two parts are now linked by Old Thorndon Pastures, which is farmland that has been restored to a traditional farming landscape with small hedged fields, grazed by cattle.